sarahquigley/milk-mustache/_posts/recipes/2012-10-13-i-dream-of-oranges-and-avocados.md

           - "~ 1 heaped tbsp honey"
           - "¼ tsp orange zest (zest of ~ ¼ medium orange) (optional)"
   method:
+    main:
+      steps:
         - Prepare couscous and set aside until all water has been absorbed.
         - Whisk dressing ingredients together in small jar.
         - Prepare beans, orange, cucumber, avocado and parsley and place in a large salad bowl.
 Add dressing and lightly toss.
         - Add couscous to the salad (it doesn't matter if the couscous is still a little warm) and season to taste.
 Toss until thoroughly mixed.
         - Dig in and enjoy!

 ---